pjohalloran/ember/notes/DONE.md

 	- Investigate a way to not have strings used at runtime.

 - Add flexgl as git submodule as cant be included as conan dependancies as they are too custom and or tools.
+- Add Remotery as git submodule as it cant be included as conan dependancies as it is too custom and or tools.